MicrosoftDocs/powerbi-docs/articles/powerbi-service-usage-metrics.md

 ##    Admin controls for usage metrics - for Power BI administrators
-Usage metrics reports are a feature that the Power BI or Office 365 administrator can turn on or off; they are On by default.
+Usage metrics reports are a feature that the Power BI or Office 365 administrator can turn on or off.
+Administrators have granular control over which users have access to usage metrics; they are On by default for all users in the organization.

 1. Open the Admin portal by selecting the gear icon in the top-right-corner of Power BI service and choosing **Admin portal**.